axew3/phpBB-html-on-Posts/w3all/htmlposts/README.md

 Go to "ACP" > "Customise" > "Extensions" and enable the "Html posts" extension.

-By default, only admins that belong to the GroupID 5 (admins) will have the capability to post an HTML content that so will be parsed as html.
+By default, only users that belong to the GroupID 5 (admins) will have the capability to post an HTML content that so will be parsed as html.
 It is required that the very first post line content, start with

     [HTMLMARKUP]